Joint Tenancy vs. Tenants in Common in Ontario — What’s the Difference and Why It Matters

 In Ontario, an executor must:

 Executors do not have to be lawyers, accountants, or financial professionals.
 However, they must be organized, trustworthy, and capable of handling administrative duties.
-They are typically allowed to hire legal and accounting professionals to assist them.
+They are allowed to hire legal and accounting professionals to assist them.
+There are institutions, like many of the major banks, that can provide professional executor services.
+These professional executors may be the right choice if there are no suitable individuals to appoint.

 A Step-by-Step Guide to the Executor’s Job